Fl4gu1z0wsky/CEH/README.md

 **Maintain an Information Security Policy**
 12. Maintain a policy that addresses information security for employees and contractors.

+   **Android** - The basic configuration in an Android application must have an AndroidManifest.xml file (with precisely that name) at the root of the project source set.
+In addition the manifest require the app's package name, the components of the app, the permissions needed by the app and the HW and SW the app needs.

+   **SMTP server** - RFC 821 for more info https://www.ietf.org/rfc/rfc2821.txt

+   - **VRFY** - It is used to verify a user ID on a mail domain.
+It can be used to test for valid user IDs.
+   - **RCPT** - Must include a “TO:” parameter specifying the recipient mailbox, and may also incorporate other optional parameters.
+   - **NOOP** - NOOP is useful mainly in testing to avoid timeouts.
+This command does nothing and can generate only a successful response, with no change in state.
+   - **EXPN** - It asks for confirmation about the identification of a mailing list.

+   **The five-tier container technology architecture**

+   - **Tier-1**: Developer machines - image creation, testing and accreditation.
+   - **Tier-2**: Testing and accreditation systems - verification and validation of image contents, signing images and sending them to the registries.
+   - **Tier-3**: Registries - storing images and disseminating images to the orchestrators based on requests.
+   - **Tier-4**: Orchestrators - transforming images into containers and deploying containers to hosts.
+   - **Tier-5**: Hosts - operating and managing containers as instructed by the orchestrator.

 ### IoT

    - **The first layer consists of Sensor-connected IOT devices**: These are the small, memory-constrained, often battery-operated electronics devices with onboard sensors and actuators.
 They must sense and record data, perform light computing and being able to connect to a network and communicate the data.
    - **The second layer consists of IOT gateway devices**: Layer 1 need to be connected to the internet via a more powerful computing device called the IOT gateway.
 It aggregates data from numerous sensing devices and relays it to the cloud.
 They must be equipped with multiple communication capabilities like Bluetooth, Zigbee, LoRa WAN, Sub-GHz proprietary protocols.
    - **The third layer is the Cloud**: All the sensor data relayed by IOT gateways is stored on cloud hosted servers.
 These servers accept, store and process data for analysis and decision making.
 This layer also enables creation of live dashboards which decision makers can monitor and take proactive data driven decisions
    - **The forth layer is IOT Analytics**: The collected raw data is converted into actionable business insights, which can help improve business operations, efficiency or even predict future events like machine failure.

 ## :bulb: MANAGEMENT